mavryk-network/taquito/docs/maps_bigmaps.md

 This example builds on the Ligo Lang Taco Shop learning resources.

-The storage of the contract used in the following example is a map where a key is a natural number (a `nat`), and a value is a pair composed of two values representing the quantity of stock and `tez` tokens, respectively.
+The storage of the contract used in the following example is a map where a key is a natural number (a `nat`), and a value is a pair composed of two values representing the quantity of stock and `mav` tokens, respectively.
 The contract's source code is available [here](https://ligolang.org/docs/tutorials/taco-shop/tezos-taco-shop-smart-contract/?lang=jsligo).
 In the example, the contract is originated with initial values using the `MichelsonMap` class' `set` method.

 <Tabs
 defaultValue="contractAPI"